-Option B. Managing to the Regional Target F
+Managing to the Regional Target F

 The Management Board will evaluate the current estimates of F, as determined by the most recent stock assessment, with respect to its regional reference points (Section 2.5) before proposing any additional management measures.
-If the current F exceeds the regional threshold level (overfishing), the Board will take steps to reduce F to the regional target level; if current F exceeds the regional target, but is below the regional threshold, the Board should consider steps to reduce F to the regional target level.
-If current F is below the regional target F, then no action would be necessary to reduce F. At this time, the only way to assess the progress towards achieving the regional target F is through future stock assessments.
+If the current F exceeds the regional threshold level (overfishing), the Board will take steps to reduce F to the regional target level; if current F exceeds the regional target, but is below the regional threshold, the Board should consider steps to reduce F to the regional target F, then no action would be necessary to reduce F. At this time, the only way to assess the progress towards achieving the regional target F is through future stock assessments.